 Charts of UEFA Country Ranking and National Ranking UEFA currently shows only coefficients since 2000 because results from preceding years are not too much comparable especially due dissolutions (Czechoslovakia, Soviet Union, Yugoslavia) in 1990s, which meant affiliation of nearly 20 new UEFA members.
 Of course, these dissolutions were also one of the reasons, why historical results were divided into more periods.

 Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, England, Estonia, Faroe Islands, Finland, France, Georgia, Germany, Gibraltar, Greece, Hungary, Iceland, Israel, Italy, Kazakhstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Montenegro, Netherlands, Northern Ireland, Norway, Poland, Portugal, Republic of Ireland, Romania, Russia, San Marino, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, Wales.

 Summary of Country overview

 Following table shows summary of best historical results of all UEFA members in all mentioned competitions and periods.
 For details click on requested country above.

-Red color - finalists; blue - semifinalists; green - quarterfinalists; orange - given team has advanced from Group stage; empty field - never advanced from first qualifying round; dash - did not participate in given competition.
-Q - PO indicates qualifying play-offs.
+Red color - finalists; blue - semifinalists; green - quarterfinalists; orange - given team has advanced from Group stage; Q - PO indicates qualifying play-offs; empty fields - never advanced from first qualifying round; shaded fields - did not participate in given competition.